materazu/angular-fortunes/README.md

 	client/config/constants.js (L15)

 ## Now and next
-For now, you can just add fortunes, vote and display existing fortunes.
+For now, you can add fortunes, vote and display existing fortunes (date/top/bad).
-Ordering, ranking and search are not ready to use.

 ### Next update
-The next step is to implement list ordering and ranking.
+The next step is to implement a configuration for ElasticSearch.